Â

 Cedar mulches last a long time - 3-5 years - compared to other mulches.

-Cedar has a distinct fragrance that many people find to be a pleasant aroma.
+The natural oils in cedar trees has a distinct fragrance that many people find to be a pleasant aroma.

 From cedar you get a naturally reddish mulch that retains its color longer than other mulches including dyed mulches.